 - Be patient.
-Those first few months are hard, when you are lucky if you can get your brother-in-law to read and comment.
-You have to be in it for the long haul, be consistent about posting, and don’t be in a rush to monetize.
 The money you can make with 300 or even 1k page views per day isn’t going to buy you much more than a few cappucinos a month anyhow, so don’t even bother until you’ve got an audience.

 AM: Sit down and figure out if your blog is a business venture or a hobby.
 Once you’ve figured that out, everything else from goals to what email address you’ll use will fall into place.